Back to Blog

 What NOT to List

-- Tools you have only used once or twice — if you cannot discuss your experience comfortably in an interview, leave it off.
+• Tools you have only used once or twice.
+If you cannot discuss your experience comfortably in an interview, leave it off.

-- Vague phrases without substance — "AI literacy" adds nothing.
+• Vague phrases without substance.
+'AI literacy' and 'familiarity with AI tools' add nothing.
 Name the tools and describe what you use them for.

 Handling "I Use AI But Is It Really a Skill?"